+COAR is a student-run service program at UMW.
 COAR is a diverse group of students serving community needs through an active exchange of service and learning while continually striving to find solutions to problems that challenge the community.
-The COAR program is housed in the Center for Community Engagement on campus.

 There are many ways to get involved in COAR

 COAR has several weekly volunteer programs.
 Each of these programs provides an opportunity to volunteer for a community organization in the Fredericksburg community.
 Transportation is provided to and from the nonprofit organization.
 To learn more and get involved, visit our volunteer webpage.

 COAR has six annual programs ranging from Into the Streets (volunteering at community organizations) in the fall to Good Neighbor Day (helping UMW neighbors with light yard work).
 There are programs in the fall and spring semesters, with all activities planned on the weekend.
 Come join us!
 For more information about these programs, visit our events webpage.